 - 1. Purses of a reasonable size are allowed, but their access may be restricted.
 If a book fits in the purse, it will be classified as a book bag, not a purse. - 2.
-Back packs must be mesh or see through only for safety purposes.
+Backpacks must be clear, for safety purposes.